saksham-09-design/little_signs/README.md

 Unauthorized use of this software is strictly prohibited and may result in legal action.

 ⚠️ **Important Notes**
 👉 This is proprietary software.
-Do not use or distribute without permission.
+Do not use or distribute without permission.<br>
-👉 No one can legally use, copy, modify, or share your code without your prior written consent.
+👉 No one can legally use, copy, modify, or share your code without your prior written consent.<br>
-👉 I own all rights, and only I can grant or deny permission on a case-by-case basis.
+👉 I own all rights, and only I can grant or deny permission on a case-by-case basis.<br>

 ## 📞 Contact